Worteks/bbb-ansible/README.md

  - monitoring rtmp server
  - monitoring bbb-livestream workers. beware a known limitation is that the livestream process doesn't reconnect, if connection to bbb is lost ...
+ - monitoring openstreamingplatform
+ - scaling openstreamingplatform
+   => postgres not documented, look into mysql replacing the default sqlite db => external redis (? osp conf doesn't mention a redis DB ID, though) => to ensure all clients may see all RTMP streams - regardless of who serves
+      a given client requests, and who receives a given stream
  - WIP NFS storage
    => sharing the spool directory might lead multiple Scalelite replicas
       processing a same recording (?)